 - Keys: A current, valid PLU ID card is required to check out a study room key from the front desk.
 The person checking out the key is responsible for the conduct in the room.

-- A daily maximum of 4 hours can be booked when reserving 1 person & 2 person rooms.
+- Daily maximum of 4 hours can be booked when reserving

 - Leave the room promptly at the end of your allotted time, as another group may be waiting for the room